Sometimes, the schedule maker hits the nail on the head, with the end result a matchup made in Central Hockey League heaven.

 “Then (Steve Howes) lit us up (with four goals and an assist) on Saturday.
 That's in the past.
 Coach has us working hard this week, and for me personally, I'm not having any problems with my confidence.

 “Sure, you hate to lose two at home.
 But Brampton is a pro team, we're a pro team, and in this league, any team can win on any given night.
 We just have to get back on track this weekend.”

 Hillman, who replaced all but one member of last year's defensive unit (Dave Pszenyczny), employed a unique practice twist this week to help his new defensemen concentrate on positioning.

 “It's just called sticks turned over, where your defensemen hold their blade and have to work on the ice with their stick handles,” the coach explained.
 “Somewhere, this team has lost its fundamental approach to the game, and we're going to get it back.

-Page 2 of 2 - “When you're in the defensive zone, you have to have your stick on the (opponent's) puck.
+“When you're in the defensive zone, you have to have your stick on the (opponent's) puck.
 If you don't, there is separation and that puck is going to wind up in the back of the net.
 If your stick is not on the puck, you're just burning calories out there.”

 That comment drew a nod of approval from veteran defenseman and locker room leader Matt Stephenson.

 “That drill is more about positioning than anything else,” said Stephenson, who still sports a massive bruise on his thigh from diving in front of a puck during the Brampton series.
 “We have to play better defensively, and we will.
 I can't promise the results this weekend, but I can promise we will play better defensively.”

 Hillman said the stakes could not be bigger at the midway point of what has promise as a special season.